 Uniform Size and Shape Free from visible mold growth and moisture; Color appropriate for product, not too dark.

 Fruit - Leathery and pliable

-Vegetables - Brittle, hard, leathery or pli-

-Leathers - Cut in 3-inch wide rolls
+NO plastic.
+Indicate whether the vinegar Vegetables - Brittle, hard, leathery or plision is infused or fermented. able, as applies to each vegetable Leathers - Cut in 3-inch wide rolls

-- Lots:

 - a.
 Fruit

 - b.
 Fruit Leathers

 - c.
+Vegetables

-Vegetables d.
+- d.
 Nuts

 - e.
 Herbs

 - f.
 Cured & Smoked Meat & Seafood

-- RULES: Meat and Seafood Jerky must be dried according to instructions in CSU Safe Meats or from U of GA So Easy To Preserve
+RULES: Meat and Seafood Jerky must be dried according to instructions in CSU Safe Meats or from U of GA So Easy To Preserve